Jean Smart: 2020–present: Hacks and return to Broadway

 In 2021, Smart appeared in the seven-episode HBO crime drama limited series Mare of Easttown set in a small town in Pennsylvania.
 The series stars Kate Winslet as a grizzled detective with a supporting cast that includes Guy Pearce, Julianne Nicholson, and Evan Peters.
 Her role as Winslet's mother has earned her critical acclaim, with Jackson McHenry of Variety writing, "It's one of those essential truths of TV, as Watchmen and Legion displayed recently, that if you need a tough-as-nails broad, you hire Jean Smart.
 Smart has the voice and the timing to play a stern matriarch, and whenever she's onscreen in Mare of Easttown, she wrenches away the spotlight like she's grabbing a juice box."

-She also stars as the lead in the HBO Max dark comedy series Hacks (2021–present), playing a legendary Las Vegas comedy diva looking to appeal to a younger audience.
+She also stars as the lead in the HBO Max dark comedy series Hacks (2021–2026), playing a legendary Las Vegas comedy diva looking to appeal to a younger audience.
 USA Today declared Smart, at the age of 69, "The Queen of HBO", after appearing in Watchmen, Mare of Easttown, and now Hacks.
 Glen Weldon of NPR praised Smart's performance in his review, writing, "I don't know if the role of Deborah Vance was written for Smart, but she certainly makes it seem like it was...Smart's also convincing as a standup, performing Deborah's vaguely hokey routines with a naturalistic flair as if she was born to it."
-She won two consecutive Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series (2021 and 2022), followed by additional victories in 2024 and 2025.
+She won two consecutive Primetime Emmy Awards for Outstanding Lead Actress in a Comedy Series (in 2021 and 2022), followed by additional victories in 2024, 2025, and 2026.
+She is the first actress to win an Emmy for every season of a series that lasted more than two seasons (Hacks), and with eight Emmys, has tied the record for most Emmy wins for acting.

 In 2021, Smart co-starred in the romantic comedy film Senior Moment with William Shatner and Christopher Lloyd.
 In 2022, she played Peg, the grandmother of Kiernan Shipka's character Bea Johnson, in Wildflower.
 In 2022, Smart appeared in Damien Chazelle's 1920s period comedy-drama film Babylon as gossip columnist Elinor St. John.
 On September 28, 2024, she hosted the season 50 premiere episode of Saturday Night Live.
 Zach Vasquez of The Guardian wrote of her hosting duties, "Smart is no slouch – a great dramatic and comedic actor of stage and screen, she nails her monologue, delivering jokes like the pro comic she plays on Hacks, before singing a rendition of Cole Porter’s "I Happen to Like New York."

 Smart had a cameo role in the eighth episode of The Studio, which premiered on May 6, 2025.

 Smart returned to Broadway in June 2025 in the one-woman play Call Me Izzy written by Jamie Wax at Studio 54.